On This Page

 The most significant and distinctive feature of the IBPYP is that the curriculum is presented through six transdisciplinary themes.
 This allows students the opportunity to make connections and identify the relevance to the local and global platforms.
 These transdisciplinary components help the children explore their beliefs and values; their mental, social, physical and spiritual health; how human relationships work between cultures, communities and families; and the inter-connectedness of individuals and civilisations.

-(Note: The IB Diploma Programme is offered at Cayman International School for certain students in Years 11 and 12)
+(Note: The IB Diploma Programme is offered at Cayman International School for certain students in Grades 11 and 12)

 Read More On: